dongmingh/v1performance/README.md

 + **chainID**: chain ID for the run.
 DO NOT CHANGE.

 + **legLevel**: logging level for the run.
 Options are ERROR, DEBUG, or INFO.
 Set to **ERROR** for performance test.
 The default value is **ERROR**.

++ **invokeCheck**: if this is `TRUE`, then a query will be issued for the last invoke upon the receiving of the event of the very last invoke.
+This value is ignored for query test.

 + **transMode**: transaction mode
   -  Simple: one transaction type and rate only, the subsequent transaction is sent when the response, success or failure, of the previous transaction is received